wojiushixiaobai/task-runner-launcher/README.md

 Generate a secret auth token (e.g. random string) for the launcher to authenticate with the n8n main instance.
 You will need to pass that token as `N8N_RUNNERS_AUTH_TOKEN` to the n8n main instance and to the launcher.
 During the `launch` command, the launcher will exchange this auth token for a short-lived grant token from the n8n instance, and pass the grant token to the runner.

+### Idle timeout

+If idle for 15 seconds, the runner will exit.
+To override this duration, set the `N8N_RUNNERS_AUTO_SHUTDOWN_TIMEOUT` to a number of seconds, or `0` to disable it.
+After runner exit on idle timeout, the launcher will re-launch the runner on demand, i.e. when the next task comes in.

 ## Usage

 Once setup is complete, start the launcher: